 Each evidence-based nutrition practice guideline on the Evidence Analysis Library (EAL) is reviewed internally and externally using the AGREE II (Appraisal of Guidelines for Research and Evaluation) Instrument as the evaluation tool.
 Reviewers should consist of an interdisciplinary group of individuals - registered dietitian nutritionists, doctors, nurses, etc., - with working knowledge of the guideline topic.

-- Read the Academy's methodology
+- Read about the Academy's systematic review and guideline development methodology.

 - Complete an online evaluation based on the AGREE II instrument.
-Prior knowledge of AGREE II instrument not required.
+Prior knowledge of AGREE II instrument is not required.

 - Watch the EAL Orientation Tutorials before the start of the review